matrix-org/matrix-spec-proposals/proposals/3381-polls.md

   later in this proposal.
 * `max_selections` - An optional integer to represent how many answers the user is allowed to select from the poll.
 Must be greater than or equal to `1`, and defaults to `1`.
+* `show_participants` - An optional boolean that indicates if clients should present not only the result from the poll but also how each individual participant has voted.
+Defaults to false.
 * `question` - A required object to represent the question being posed by the poll.
 Takes an `m.text` content block within.
 More blocks might be added in the future.
 Clients should treat this similar to how they would an `m.message` event.